joopererer/uni_post/index.md

-# UniPost Studio
+# UniPost Creator Tool
 **Your local productivity tool for Pinterest.**

-UniPost Studio is a client-side mobile application designed to help creators batch upload and manage their images directly to their own Pinterest boards.
+UniPost Creator Tool is a client-side mobile application designed to help creators batch upload and manage their images directly to their own Pinterest boards.

 * [Privacy Policy](./privacy.html)
 * Contact us: [joopererer@gmail.com]